Soham-Kakkar/CodeOrb/README.md

 ## Notes

-- Docker must be installed and running for code execution to work properly.
+- Docker must be installed and running for code execution to work properly
 - Each code submission is isolated via Docker for safety.

 ## License